malibu-living-shoreline-project - DSC01444

 Nature-Based Solution to Sea Level Rise

-A primary goal of this project is to implement nature-based protection measures against sea level rise and coastal storms.
+A primary goal is to implement nature-based protection measures against sea level rise and coastal storms.
 Specialized plants that are naturally adapted to the beach will grow and begin trapping sand that is transported by the wind and pushed onshore by waves.
 As vegetation begins to grow, so will the dunes.
 Dunes can provide a natural defense against sea level rise and coastal storms.

 Eco-Tourism